Induw/UAsk/README.md

-# UAsk_VQA-
+# UAsk
-A virtual assistant for the visually impaired.
+A virtual assistant for the visually impaired designed using React Native,NodeJS & Machine Learning